Unleash/unleash-client-ruby/README.md

 #### Variations

-If no variant is found in the server, use the fallback variant.
+If no flag is found in the server, use the fallback variant.

 ```ruby
 fallback_variant = Unleash::Variant.new(name: 'default', enabled: true, payload: {"color" => "blue"})